 All students who study abroad are required to attend pre-departure orientation.
 There will be two general orientation sessions as a large group and at least one site-specific orientation for information pertaining to your particular location/program.
 Topics are comprehensive, including academics and enrollment, health and safety, culture shock, and more.
 Not attending orientation may jeopardize a student’s participation in Study Abroad.

 Apply to Become a Blogger for Study Abroad

 Each semester, OIP Study Abroad seeks current study abroad students to contribute to our Study Abroad Blog.
-If you are interested in learning more about how to become a blogger, please contact Nicole Hughes (firstname.lastname@example.org).
+If you are interested in learning more about how to become a blogger, please contact our office (firstname.lastname@example.org).
 Typically the call for applications goes out around orientation time.
 To apply, students will submit a short application form and a sample post.
 Selected students are expected to attend a training session.